Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./X86_Simulation/README.md#Memory-access-violation-and-valgrind-support">Memory Access Violation and Valgrind Support</a>
 </td>
 <td>
-Demonstrates how to debug memory access violations in an AI Enigne design using Valgrind support.
+Demonstrates how to debug memory access violations in an AI Engine design using Valgrind support.
 </td>
 </tr>